doubleirish/OSCON_2015/README.md

 Microservices are taking over our production environments and a new approach to managing applications will be required in order to scale and address new challenges that arise.
 In this tutorial you'll take a hands-on approach to learning how to solve these problems from the ground up with CoreOS, the container optimized OS, and Kubernetes, the latest open source orchestration system for containers.

+> conor - How to do rolling updates, implementing the canary pattern   and Sky DNS. finishes with a review of the kubernetes admin ui .
   * 00:50:26 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

   * Identity, privacy, and security are emerging and nuanced facets in the digital age and an exciting cross-functional track at OSCON 2015